THE ELITES: RUMORS ABOUT WHO RUNS THINGS

 I remember another term years ago, "movers and shakers," that described people who got things done—creating civic organizations, improving city services, directing bureaucratic reshuffling.
 The term usually had a good connotation, often in a high-society context, and stood apart from politics for the most part.

 The spectre of elitism, on the other hand, causes fear in average Americans who lack the sophistication to see past the panicky, tendentious newspaper headlines.
-For them, the American experience has become existential, a bus-ride from Hell—along the lines of Sartre's No Exit: The mysterious bus-driver is the devil you don't know—careening down mountain roads, passing town after town, and never stopping.
+For them, the American experience has become a bus-ride from Hell, along the lines of the movie Speed, the elitists driving it by remote-control—careening down mountain roads and never stopping.

 From the movie Speed, released in 1994, starring Sandra Bullock and Dennis Hopper